 The baker-system shall be used during all Girls Minnesota High School Bowling contests.
 A bowler that bowls in frame #1 of a game may only bowl again in frame #6 of the same game.
-A bowler that bowls in frame #2 of a game may only bowl again in frame #3 of a game may only bowl again in frame #8 of the same game.
-A bowler that bowls in frame #4 of a game may only bowl again in frame #9 of the same game.
+A bowler that bowls in frame #2 of a game may only bowl again in frame #7 of the same game.
 A bowler that bowls in frame #3 of a game may only bowl again in frame #8 of the same game.
 A bowler that bowls in frame #4 of a game may only bowl again in frame #9 of the same game.
 A bowler that bowls in frame #5 of a game may only bowl again in frame #10 of the same game.
 A ball will be counted as a zero if a bowler bowls in the wrong frame.
 Teams will bowl an entire game on one lane and will switch to their opponent's lane for the next game.
 The team on the left (or lower numbered) lane will throw the first ball of each game.
 Teams shall match each other frame for frame throughout an entire game.
 Moreover, teams shall remain in the same frame as their opponent at all times (e.g. a team is not allowed to throw a ball in frame #2 if its opponent is still bowling in frame #1).
 Once both teams have completed a frame then either team can begin bowling in the next frame.
 A team that bowls in a frame ahead of its opponent at any time can be forced to take a zero for each ball it throws.
 All regular season matches shall be the best 3 of 5 games (5 games must be bowled, even if a team wins the first three games).
 No individual or team statistics will count if a regular season match does not last five games.
 In any frame, if both bowlers refuse to roll first, the bowler on the left (lower number) lane shall roll the first ball.
 If the bowler on the left refuses, he/she will take a zero for that frame.

-During the regular season. a team that can only field a team of four players may bowl with a 4-person line-up (e.g. A, B, C, D, A, B, C, D, A, B), but shall take a 25 point penalty for each game.
+During the regular season, a team that can only field a team of four players may bowl with a 4-person line-up (e.g. A, B, C, D, A, B), but shall take a 25-point penalty for each game.
 Individual statistics will only count for the first two frames of each game that a bowler participates in.
-(All schools/teams must begin the season with at least five time bowlers).

-During the regular season. a team that can only field a team of three players may bowl with a 3-person line-up (e.g. A, B, C, A, B, C, A, B, C, A), but shall take a 30 point penalty for each game.
+During the regular season. a team that can only field a team of three players may bowl with a 3-person line-up (e.g. A, B, C, A, B, C, A, B, C, A), but shall take a 30-point penalty for each game.
 Individual statistics will only count for the first two frames of each game that a bowler participates in.
-(All schools/teams must begin the season with at least five time bowlers).